Tura, Meghalaya

+Etymology

+When the British came to the Garo Hills, Tura was known as Dura.
+The British called the place Tura as it was easier for them to pronounce.

+History

+In the early 19th century, when the British controlled Assam, the Garo Hills were left unadministered owing to the serious malaria in that area.
+With the need to control raids from the Garos, the British established permanent headquarters at Tura in 1867.
+Soon, American Baptist missionaries came to the Garo Hills, followed shortly thereafter by Catholic missionaries.
+As a result, today nearly three-quarters of Garos are Christians and Tura has many Christian institutions.

 Geography and climate

 Tura is located at 25.52°N 90.22°E. It has an average elevation of 349 metres (1145 feet).
 Its climate is a Humid Subtropical climate (Köppen climate classification: Cwa).

+The capital city of Shillong is 323 kilometres away and can be accessed via buses or the shuttle helicopter service.
+The border of Bangladesh, Dalu, is situated at a proximity of 50 km.
+Tura is 220 kilometres from Guwahati, the largest city in the neighbouring state of Assam.

 Demographics

-The population of Tura city is 74,858 according to the 2011 census.
-The indigenous Garo people form the majority of Tura's population, which also includes Hajong people, Bengalis, Nepalis, Koches, Rabhas, Bodos, and other indigenous tribal ethnic groups along with immigrant Muslims and Biharis.
-The population of Garo people in Tura city is 54,750, making up 73% of the city population.
+The population of Tura Town is 74,858 according to the 2011 census.
+The indigenous Garo people form the majority of Tura's population.
+The population of Garo people in the town is 54,750, making up 73% of the city population.

 As of the 2011 Census of India, Tura had a population of 58,391.
 Males constitute 51% of the population and females 49%.
 Tura has an average literacy rate of 70%, higher than the national average of 56%: male literacy is 70%, and female literacy is 67%.
 In Tura, 14% of the population is under 6 years of age.

 Language

-Garo is Spoken by 54,575 people, Bengali by 12,113, Hindi by 3,563, Nepali by 1,609 and 11,911 people speaks other languages.
+Garo is spoken by 54,575 people, Bengali by 12,113, Hindi by 3,563, Hajong by 4,609 and 11,911 people speak other languages.